Driving on a Suspended License in South Carolina

 Criminal charges for operating a vehicle during a license suspension or revocation.

-In South Carolina, your driver's license can be suspended or revoked for a range of reasons.
+In South Carolina, your driver's license can be suspended or revoked for various reasons.
 Driving on a suspended or revoked license is a crime.
 If you're convicted, you could face expensive fines, additional time without a license, and even jail time.

 Reasons for Suspension or Revocation